-Last Updated on by
+Last Updated on October 8, 2020 by Heather Hart, ACSM EP, CSCS

-The idea of hiking with your kids may invoke thoughts of birds chirping, plenty of laughter, and a smiling summit photo so beautiful it doesn’t even need an instagram filter.
+The idea of hiking with kids may invoke thoughts of birds chirping, plenty of laughter, and a smiling summit photo so beautiful it doesn’t even need an instagram filter.
 However, the reality of hiking with your kids is that factors such as, but not limited to: weather, blood sugar levels, snake sightings, and “last one to the top is a rotten egg” status, can make or break your adventure.
 But preparation is half the battle, so I present to you “8 tips for hiking with your kids”, a survival guide based on a true story.

 You can thank me later.

 In absolutely no particular order, here’s what you need to know in order to get the whole family to the summit, tear free.
 While originally written with utter sarcasm after a 3 mile hike that went awry with my then preschoolers, I hope some of these tips might actually be helpful.

 Digging deep to find patience when you really want to scream or run away is a gift bestowed upon any parent of a young child.
 I don’t need to tell you to be patient.
 I’m just telling you to bring extra.

 You are going to need it when hiking with kids.